Corrections and Additions to “The Numbers Game,” by Alan Schwarz

 major league teams.
 In the last few years of his career he added the Hanshin

-This next part is in a
+This next part is in a section

-involvement with the teams before
+with the teams before

 As for working for a team directly, [James] did a little part-time consulting for his beloved Kansas City Royals, but it appeared as if the door he had opened for the Craig Wrights and Eddie Epsteins was closed to him.